wkaisertexas/tiktok-uploader/README.md

 <h1 id="notes"> 📝 Notes</h1>

-This bot is not fool proof.
+This bot is **not fool proof**.
 Though I have not gotten an official ban, the video will fail to upload after too many uploads.
 In testing, waiting several hours was sufficient to fix this problem.
-For this reason, please think of this more as a scheduled uploader for TikTok videos, rather than a spam bot.
+For this reason, please think of this more as a scheduled uploader for TikTok videos, rather than a **spam bot.**

-<h1 id="made-with"> Accounts made with</h1>

-- [@C_Span](https://www.tiktok.com/@c_span?lang=en) - A split-screen channel with mobile games below-featuring clips from C-Span's YouTube channel
-- [@habit_track](https://www.tiktok.com/@habit_track?lang=en) - A Reddit bot to see which SubReddit is most viral on TikTok

 > If you like this project, please ⭐ it on GitHub to show your support! ❤️